prometheus/alertmanager/docs/configuration.md

 # It is mutually exclusive with `api_key_file`.
 [ api_key: <secret> | default = global.victorops_api_key ]

-# The filepath to API key to use when talking to the VictorOps API.
-Conflicts with api_key.
+# Reads the API key to use when talking to the VictorOps API from a file.
+# It is mutually exclusive with `api_key`.
 [ api_key_file: <filepath> | default = global.victorops_api_key_file ]

 # The VictorOps API URL.